"I never thought that / we'd ever go far / like all my friends who played guitar."

 - Jason Martin

-- Stephen Dail: bass (from Ghosts of the Future to present)
+- Stephen Dail: bass (from My Island to present)

 - Trey Many: drums (My Island to present, with the exception of The Changing of the Guard)